This post may contain affiliate links which give me a small commission at no extra charge to you.

 While this is certainly understandable, here’s an easy solution…

-Make sure that you get the right swaddle and the right size!
-Find out more here.
+But, make sure that you get the right size!

 In the first 2 weeks, especially, you may even need to wake your newborn to eat since it is recommended that newborns eat every 2-3 hours during the day to regain normal lost weight since birth.

-Even with older babies and “on demand” night feedings, It is still recommended to feed your baby every 3 hours during the day to help him sleep longer stretches at night!
+Even with older babies and “on demand” night feedings, It is still recommended to feed your baby at least every 3 hours during the day to help him sleep longer stretches at night!

 Of all the baby sleep mistakes that new parents make, this one may have the biggest impact on night wakings!